webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005_Quick_Study.md

   - Small, collocated teams with changing requirements and tight deadlines.
   - Projects with strong test automation capabilities.

+## Financial and Performance Analysis

+- **Assumptions**
+  - future factors you state as true to present a financial plan.
+- **Benefit**
+  - money generated or saved from project.
+  - also called 'financial value' or 'revenue'.
+- **Cost**
+  - anything related to project that causes money to flow out of company.
+- **Cost-Benefit Analysis**
+  - cost to produce vs benefit.
+  - timeline of how quickly money can be recouped.
+- **Financial Analysis**
+  - assigning hard numbers to future events.
+- **Net Profit**
+  - NET = `benefit - cost`
+- **Revenue**
+  - money flowing into company as result of project.
+- **Scoring Model**
+  - rating/weight each project or alternative solution from predefined list of criteria.
+  - often includes a 'minimum' rating.
+Project discarded if not meet minimum.
+- **Payback Period**
+  - time to recover from all cost of producing product.
+- **FV (Future Value) vs PV (Present Value)**
+  - include inflation into the cost.
+  - Future Value = Present Value(1+interest)^years
+- **ROI**
+  - percentage of gain for investment.
+  - ROI = `(net profit / cost) * 100` // same
+  - ROI = `(revenue - cost) * 100` // same
+  - ROI = `((Financial Value - cost) / cost) * 100` // same
+- **IRR**
+  - Internal Rate of Return: profitability of an investment as an average percent over the life of the investment.
+  - Higher better.
+- **Current State vs Future State or as is-to be, Performance Analysis**
+  - how change will effect the business in the future.
+  - as is-to-be(also called performance analysis): means same.
+- **Discounted Cash Flow**
+  - total value of each years expected cash inflow, in 'todays' dollars.
+- **NPV**
+  - net present value.

 ## Kanban

 - **Kanban**